ai-solution-eng/blueprints/ai-virtual-assistant/README.md

         Set the following boxes on the Framework Details step:
         Framework Name: AIVA

-        Version: Use the version number in the tgz file name
+        Version: Use the version number in the tgz file name (1.1.2)
         Description: NVIDIA AIVA

         Category: Select Data Science.

-        Framework Icon: Click Select File and select the image in this directory.
+        Framework Icon: Click Select File and select the icon you want to use.

         Helm Chart: Choose the packaged chart file (.tgz) in this directory.